 In September 2018, the EIB released a revised draft of the new CM policy and procedures.
 Though some of the problematic provisions we identified were modified, the revised policy remained inadequate to ensure the independence of the CM.
 Prior to the October 2018 EIB Board meeting, Accountability Counsel and its partners disseminated to EIB Executive Directors a letter imploring them to address the most pressing issues before approving the policy.

 At our urging, the draft policy was further revised before the November 2018 Board meeting.
 The latest draft included revisions of at least some of the provisions we identified as problematic; for instance, the latest draft included an additional reporting requirement, instructing the CM to provide twice-yearly updates on complaints to the Board.
 However, the latest draft did not go far enough to ensure that the CM was independent of undue influence from EIB management.

 Nonetheless, the Board voted to approve the latest draft policy on 13 November, 2018.
-While we are disappointed by the many shortcomings of the policy review, we will continue to advocate for reforms that will better equip the CM to provide redress to communities that have suffered harm, including at the CM’s 10 Year Anniversary event at EIB Headquarters in Luxembourg in January 2019.
+While disappointed by the many shortcomings of the policy review, Accountability Counsel has continued to advocate for reforms that will better equip the CM to provide redress to communities that have suffered harm, including at the CM’s 10 Year Anniversary event at EIB Headquarters in Luxembourg in January 2019.